The Berkeley Food Network provides an essential service and will continue to operate during this time of growing need.

 We are working hard to ensure that everyone in our community who needs it has consistent and safe access to food.
-During the month of April we served heavy bags of healthy groceries nearly 20,000 individuals and we expect that number to increase over the coming weeks.
+During the month of May we served heavy bags of healthy groceries to over 20,000 individuals and we expect that number to increase over the coming weeks.

 Please consider donating at this time to help support this important work.
 You can go to our donation page to make a secure tax-deductible donation.

 You can also volunteer time at our warehouse, helping to unload food, pack bags, and assist at our on-site pantry.
 Be assured that we are following the strictest recommended safety protocols to protect the health of our volunteers, clients, and staff.
 Please go to our volunteer sign-up site to find volunteer time slots that work for you and to sign up.

 We are practicing WHO-advised measures to ensure the health and safety of all our program participants, volunteers, and staff by:

 - Screening staff and volunteers for COVID-19 symptoms and asking them to stay home if they are ill.

 - Asking pantry visitors to avoid entering our premises if they have symptoms.

 - Maintaining six foot distancing between all people at our warehouse, pantry sites, and in our hub kitchen.

 - Mandating regular hand washing.

 - Disinfecting all surfaces on a regular schedule.